 Depending on where you are visiting and where you come from, you may need visas for every European country you visit.
 If that’s so, the more countries you visit, the more you will pay.
 Of course, you may be able to get a visa when you arrive but doing so will probably cost you more.
 You can check your visa requirements HERE.

 The other thing you need to think about is health insurance.
 Even if you are travelling on a tight budget, it’s unwise to cut corners.
 If you have an accident or become ill while you are in Europe, you could end up with a medical bill that may put you in debt for the rest of your life.
-Many travellers use World Nomads.
-I do too, but it doesn’t matter which company you choose.
-The only important thing is to cover your back.
+Why take the risk?

 That’s All Folks!

 Whew!
 That was a long article.
 It took me some time to write it.
 If you’ve just read it, I hope it’s told you what you need to know.
 There are probably many other budget travel tips I’ve missed, but I can only write about the ones I know and use.

 If you know something I don’t or have additional travel tips to share, please leave a comment in the comment box below.
 The information you provide may help a fellow traveller to get more bang for the buck.